casper-devrel/docs-redux/cspr-docs/docs/developers/cli/installing-contracts.md

 ## What's Next? {#whats-next}

-- Learn to [query global state](./querying-global-state.md) using the Casper command-line client
+- Learn to [query global state](./querying-global-state.md) using the Casper command-line client.